|

 • Fully enclose all of the exposed unprotected edges.

-• Be robust enough so that it will not bend or distort when fallen against (e.g. it should not be a chain or rope).
+• Be robust enough to not bend or distort when fallen against (e.g., it should not be a chain or rope).

 • Be securely fixed in position so it will withstand any foreseeable impact.